 For chapters interested in applying for an ARCOP grant, applications are due May 15.

 “My students have practiced skills ranging from food preservation to event planning to gardening and construction through our funded projects.
-We are very grateful to the Ohio Department of Agriculture for creating and supporting this program!” ~Jennifer Johnson, Zane Trace High School
+We are very grateful to the Ohio Department of Agriculture for creating and supporting this program!” ~Jennifer Johnston, Zane Trace High School

 In partnership with: